kim3er/motioneyewiki/Installation.md

     http://[your_ip]:8765/

 Use `admin` with empty password when prompted for credentials.
 For further details on how to configure motionEye, see [[Configuration|Configuration]].

+### Upgrading ###

+Upgrading should be as easy as running the following command (as root):

+    `pip install --upgrade motioneye`

+If you have manually downloaded and installed motionEye, the `pip` command above won't work and you'll need to repeat the manual installation procedure, preserving the configuration directory.